Daily Post : On this day in history

 Seems to me that most news and events sites and periodicals pay too much attention to the gloomy side of life, wars, disasters, so forth.
 If it’s your birthday ‘today’, do you really want to know which monarch was beheaded ‘on this day’ or would you take have something inspiring to think about.
 Take today for instance – if you were born on the 18th of February you share your birthday with actor John Travolta and composer Paganini and on this day in 1930 astronomer Clyde Tombaugh discovered the planet Pluto.

 And no, I don’t just copy and paste a block from Wikipedia, though it is one of the resources I rely on.
-I start by going though half a dozen or more history books (of the hardback variety) then, time allowing.
-I go through up to 50 or 60 web sites of interest, covering music, sciences, history, literature, media, almanacs and more.
-Some are niche sites like All About Jazz (which, today, lists 33 people, including Randy Crawford), others are authoritative such as Nobel Prize), while others range from the Calgary Sun and the though to the History Channel, National Geographic and IMDb.
+I start by going through half a dozen or more history books (of the hardback variety) then, time allowing.
+I go through up to 50 or 60 websites of interest, covering music, sciences, history, literature, media, almanacs and more.
+Some are niche sites like All About Jazz (which, today, lists 33 people, including Randy Crawford), others are authoritative such as Nobel Prize), while others range from the Calgary Sun and the New York Times though to the History Channel, National Geographic and IMDb.